 1.2.
 All services provided are carried out in accordance with the recognised rules of the market and social research profession, the Berufsverband Deutscher Markt- und Sozialforscher e.V.
-(BVM), the European Society for Opinion and Market Research (ESOMAR) and the EU General Data Protection Regulation (EU-GDPR).
+(BVM), the European Society for Opinion and Market Research (ESOMAR) and the EU Data Protection Regulation (EU-DSGVO).

 1.3.
 The activities summarised above as "market research and consulting services" include, among others, the preparation of offers, study organisation and logistics, room rentals, commissioning of vicarious agents, recruitment of study participants, project coordination, implementation up to evaluation, analysis and presentation, and consulting with regard to study results and possible options for action.

 1.4.
 "Contract" means the contract between the parties, irrespective of its actual legal classification.
 "Client" is the customer as the purchaser of the main service.
 SCHÖTTMER-INSTITUT GmbH is hereinafter referred to as the "Contractor" and is the debtor of the main service.

 1.5.
 The following "General Terms and Conditions" (GTC) shall apply to all contracts concluded between the Contractor and the Client and their future transactions, even if these GTC are no longer expressly agreed.
 By placing an order, the client agrees to the contractor's terms and conditions.